tristanbatchler/tbat.me/_posts/2024-11-15-godot-golang-mmo-part-8.md

 So it's clear we're going to need some new methods to help us with this.
 Let's start with the first one, which will check if the spore exists.

 ### 1. Does the spore exist?

+Add this new method to the `InGame` struct:

 ```directory
 /server/internal/server/states/ingame.go
 ```